stared/jekyll-blog-pre-2022/_posts/2017/2017-07-23-dating-for-nerds.markdown

 > You are probably going to be a very successful computer person.
 But you're going to go through life thinking that girls don't like you because you're a nerd.
 And I want you to know, from the bottom of my heart, that that won't be true.
 It'll be because you're an asshole. - [The Social Network 2010 film](https://en.wikiquote.org/wiki/The_Social_Network)

-The whole [opening scene from The Social Network movie](https://www.youtube.com/watch?v=IlXwTxpC6u0) may make one cringe - it is a beautifully depiction of a smart, obsessed and arrogant nerd.
+The whole [opening scene from The Social Network movie](https://www.youtube.com/watch?v=IlXwTxpC6u0) may make one cringe - it is a beautiful depiction of a smart, obsessed and arrogant nerd.
 It’s not only a misunderstanding - it’s constant ignoring and judging his date.

 Even if you are (or were) underprivileged socially it does not automatically make you a good person.
-Being bullied does not guarantee you won’t turn into bully, vide this cynical twist of [The Ugly Duckling](http://www.smbc-comics.com/comic/2010-05-23) comic strip by [SMBC](http://www.smbc-comics.com/).
+Being bullied does not guarantee you won’t turn into a bully, vide this cynical twist of [The Ugly Duckling](http://www.smbc-comics.com/comic/2010-05-23) comic strip by [SMBC](http://www.smbc-comics.com/).
 What’s worse is when it goes beyond being unpleasant to being violent:

 > The men who sexually trespass against me are nearly always men who are unhappy or at a difficult point in their life.
 They are nearly always men who experience social isolation more generally.
 They are also nearly always men not actively dating any other women.
 > - [How Extreme Need Leads to Male Entitlement](https://medium.com/@emmalindsay/how-extreme-need-leads-to-male-entitlement-e758241305c9) by Emma Lindsay

 She, as a clearly nerdy woman, talks about her violators with a great deal of compassion, understanding and insight.
 To make it clear - no amount of suffering you received gives you a pass to harm innocent people.
-Through the reminder of this blog post series I make a strong assumption that you are committed to treat others with care, and not taking an unfair advantage, regardless of the circumstances.
+Through the remainder of this blog post series I make a strong assumption that you are committed to treating others with care, and not taking an unfair advantage, regardless of the circumstances.

-Sure, nerds my come as insensitive, uncaring and rude, even if their intentions are good, see [INTP = asshole?](http://maylin22.blogspot.com/2013/12/intp-asshole.html).
+Sure, nerds may come as insensitive, uncaring and rude, even if their intentions are good, see [INTP = asshole?](http://maylin22.blogspot.com/2013/12/intp-asshole.html).
 Often it is an unfair judgement - based on comparison with their *"obvious"* cultural norms.
 However, **I am a nerd** is not a get out of a jail card, and if anything - [will cause more ostracism than compassion](http://slatestarcodex.com/2015/01/01/untitled/).

 Also, while in your workplace people may tolerate your ways, and turn a blind eye to your *"difficult character"* if you are an expert, the same thing won’t work in relationships.
 While nerds are in some demand, it’s nowhere near to programmers in the workforce.